Rufski/S2DS-EPRI/README.md

 ### How to Get and Extract the Data

-For easier handling we use prepared zip-files which can be read without extracting them using the function `extract_data.get_df_from_zip`.
+For easier handling we use prepared zip-files which can be read without extracting them using the function `import_data.import_df_from_zip`.
 The prepared zip-files are located in our [google-drive](https://drive.google.com/drive/folders/1IByP1vFGRjsDTWvWETm523yIduE5Ao4E) and in EPRI's [box.com storage](https://app.box.com/folder/120323763205).
+It is also possible to use the extracted zip-folders (might be faster) using the function `import_data.import_df_from_dir`.

 In order to prepare (rename and re-zip) these zip-files, bash scripts are available under `/tools/`.
 Usually, this should not be necessary as prepared zip-files are available.
 Use these scripts with caution as some of them rename all files in the destination directory.